sergeych/errlog/README.md

 The Errlog logging client (http://errorlog.co). with rails & delayed_job integrations.
 See usage details at http://errorlog.co/help/rails.
 The service is in beta test now.

+Latest changes:

+* Fox to work with rails 4

 ## Installation